 Chemistry and Biochemistry Undergraduate Research

-As early as freshman year, chemistry and biochemistry majors are encouraged to become involved in research projects, closely supervised by faculty in the department.
-Stipends are available to fund students’ work on a broad range of research projects during the summer and academic year.
-If you would like to conduct research with one of our faculty members, click here for important information and deadlines.
+As soon as the summer after freshman year, chemistry and biochemistry majors are encouraged to become involved in research projects, closely supervised by faculty in the Department.
+Stipends are available to fund students’ work on a broad range of research projects during the summer.
+If you would like to conduct summer research with one of the Department faculty members, click here for an application form.

-The results of these projects are often presented by students at the American Chemical Society National Meeting, the Western New York American Chemical Society Undergraduate Research Symposium, and other major conferences.
-In addition, students are often co-authors (with faculty) of research publications in major international science journals.
+The results of research projects are often presented by students at the American Chemical Society National Meeting, the Western New York American Chemical Society Undergraduate Research Symposium, and other meetings.
+In addition, students are often co-authors on research publications in prestigious science journals.

-Research opportunities in the Department of Chemistry and Biochemistry are described in this document and include:
+Research in the Department of Chemistry and Biochemistry is described in this document and include:

 Analytical & Inorganic Chemistry: Dr. Szczepankiewicz’s group is interested in developing rugged photo activated catalysts capable of reducing small stable molecules such as CO2.